breuHQ/hd-backstage/README.md

 # Backstage.io

+## Architecture Overview
+Backstage is constructed out of three parts.

+### Core
+Base functionality built by core developers in the open source project.
+### App
+The app is an instance of a Backstage app that is deployed and tweaked.
+The app ties together core functionality with additional plugins.
+The app is built and maintained by app developers, usually a productivity team within a company.
+### Plugins
+Additional functionality to make your Backstage app useful for your company.
+Plugins can be specific to a company or open sourced and reusable.

 ## Getting Started
 To deploy Backstage locally in development mode, a basic understanding of working on a Linux based OS using tools like npm, yarn, docker is required.